somaia02/Narrator-Disambiguation/README.md

 ### Lite dataset
 The lite dataset has 39,147 artificial sanads in the training and validation sets and could be used to identify 2,222 narrators.

+### v2
+An updated version of the artificial sanads in the large dataset for more details refer to [this](https://link.springer.com/article/10.1007/s00521-024-10194-2).

 ### Narrators Data
 Narrators' information include: Full names, namings (appearance forms), Shuhra, Rank by Ibn Hajar, Birth date, etc.